openstack-archive/fuel-docs/pages/operations/5400-puppet-custom-attributes.rst

 when you have some Puppet manifests that should be run but are not supported by Fuel itself.

 .. warning:: Be very careful when modifying the configuration files.
    A simple typo when editing these files may severely damage your environment.
 When you modify the YAML files, you will receive a warning that some attributes were modified from the outside.
    Some features may become inaccessible from the UI after you do this.
+   Please, read :ref:`Using Fuel CLI <cli_usage>` section carefully.

 To do this: